belkatuto/sample-x3-ws-php-webportal/README.md

-# PHP web portal connected with X3 orders via SOAP web service
+# PHP web portal connected to X3 via SOAP  & REST web services

 ## Objectives

-From a single portal php how can we use the X3 SOAP web service sales orders for reading and writing into Sage X3 ?
+From a single portal php how can we use :
+* X3 SOAP web service sales orders for reading and writing into Sage X3
+* X3 SOAP web service products for reading into Sage X3
+* X3 REST web service Hello

 ## Documentation